pselkirk/conguide/WORKFLOW.rst

 ~~~~~~~~~

 ``conguide guidebook`` creates the three .csv files that Guidebook
 needs.
-James van Zandt is responsible for liaising with guidebook.com
+James van Zandt is responsible for liaising with guidebook.com and
-and getting the files into their system.
-I don't much about the workflow
+getting the files into their system.
+I don't know anything about the
-beyond that.
+workflow beyond that.

 Large Print
 ~~~~~~~~~~~